ckobasi/CentOS-Base-Repo_working/README.md

 # CentOS-Base-Repo_working
 Cent OS has come to end-of-life and it is currently not supported, but some people are stuck with servers, running on CentOS that might need some time before full migration.
 This is a working CentOS Base Repo that would enable you to update your Cent OS 6.0 - 6.10.
+You can use this repo till you are able to migrate to another linux distribution that suits your requirement.